anandvamsi/EKS/service.md

 # Service in Kubernetes.

-## What problems does the service solves.
+## What problems does the service solves:

 Imagine we have front application in node1 which needs to access Backend(MySQL) pods.
 One of the way to access is using the IP address of the pod.
 - what if the pod fails, rs will create new pod which comes new IP:- which again needs to be updated to frontend apps pods
 - what if Backend apps needs to service  more traffic:- which needs update